 JP Floru, Senior Fellow

-Parliamentary Liaison for the Adam Smith Institute and its former Head of Programmes, JP Floru is a prolific writer, speaker and blogger whose articles have been published in The Daily Telegraph, City A.M. and at ConservativeHome.com.
+Former parliamentary Liaison and head of Programmes for the Adam Smith Institute JP Floru is a prolific writer, speaker and blogger whose articles have been published in The Daily Telegraph, City A.M. and at ConservativeHome.com.
 He is a Westminster City Councillor and has been selected as the Conservative prospective parliamentary candidate for Bermondsey and Old Southwark in the 2015 General Election.

 During his time at the Adam Smith Institute, JP established Freedom Week, a student conference jointly organised with the Institute of Economic Affairs, which will enters its 10th year in 2015.
 JP is the author of What the Immigrant Saw (2011) and Heavens on Earth: How to Create Mass Prosperity (2013).
 He tweets as @jpfloru.